-US military asks for public's help to find F-35 fighter jet
+Missing F-35: US military asks for public's help to find jet

-The US military has asked for the public's help to try and locate one of its F-35 fighter jets after the pilot ejected from the aircraft.
+The US military has asked for the public's help to locate one of its $80m (£65m) F-35 fighter jets after the pilot ejected from the aircraft.

 It went missing on Sunday afternoon when the pilot was flying over the southern state of South Carolina.